How to install Linux Mint on your Windows PC | ZDNet

 Once you've installed the burner program and have the latest Linux Mint ISO file in hand, use the burner to put the ISO image to your disc or USB stick.
 If you're using a DVD -- Mint is too big to fit on a CD -- check your newly burned disc for errors.
 Over the years, I've had more problems with running Linux and installing Linux from DVDs from bad discs than all other causes combined.

-With a USB stick you can set it up with persistent storage so that you can store programs and files on the stick.
+You can set it up a USB stick with persistent storage.
+With this, you can store your programs and files on the stick.
 This way you can carry Linux and use it as a walk-around operating system for hotel, conference, and library PCs.
-I've found this to be very handy and there's always at least one Linux on a stick in my laptop bag.
+I've found this to be very handy and there's always at least one Linux stick in my laptop bag.

 Next, you place your disc or USB stick into your PC and reboot.
-During the reboot, stop the boot-up process and get to your PC's UEFI or BIOS.
-How you do this can depend.
+During the reboot, stop the boot-up process and get to your PC's UEFI or BIOS settings.
+How you do this varies according to the system.

 Look for a message as the machine starts up that tells which key or keys you'll need to press in order to get to the BIOS or UEFI.
 Likely candidates are a function key or the "esc" or "delete" keys.
 If you don't spot it the first time, don't worry about it.
 Just reboot and try again.

-Once you get to the BIOS or UEFI, look for a menu choice labeled "Boot", "Boot Options", or "Boot Order".
-If you don't see anything with the word "boot" in it, check other menu options such as "Advanced Options", "Advanced BIOS Features", or "Other Options".
+Once you get to the BIOS or UEFI, look for a menu choice labeled "Boot," "Boot Options," or "Boot Order."
+If you don't see anything with the word "boot" in it, check other menu options such as "Advanced Options," "Advanced BIOS Features," or "Other Options."
 Once you find it, set the boot order so that instead of booting from the hard drive first, you boot from either the CD/DVD drive or from a USB drive.

 Once your PC is set to try to boot first from the alternative drive, insert your DVD or USB stick and reboot.
 Then, select "Start Linux Mint" from the first menu.
 And, from there, you'll be running Linux Mint.

-In this mode, you haven't installed anything on your PC yet.
+So far, you haven't installed anything on your PC, but you will be running Mint.
 Use this opportunity to play with Mint to see if you like it.

 Using a DVD drive Mint will run slowly, but it will run quickly enough to give you an idea of what it's like to use Mint.
 With a USB stick, it runs fast enough to give you a good notion of what working with Mint is like.